Volodymyr199606/DeliciousSandwichShop/README.md

 # DeliciousSandwichShop

+## Diagram

-### ⚡ The classes Drink, Chips, and Sandwich are subclasses of the Product class.The Product class is an abstract class that represents a general product that can be ordered in the sandwich shop.
+#### ⚡ The classes Drink, Chips, and Sandwich are subclasses of the Product class.The Product class is an abstract class that represents a general product that can be ordered in the sandwich shop.
 It has two attributes: name and price.The subclasses Drink, Chips, and Sandwich inherit these attributes from the Product class.
 This means that each of these subclasses also has a name and a price attribute, and they can use these attributes as if they were defined in the subclasses themselves.⚡

 ![Diagrams](images/Diagrams.PNG)

 ⚡

-### Main class is the entry point of your application.
+## Main class is the entry point of your application.
 It simulates a sandwich ordering system in a console-based user interface.
 Here's a brief overview of its main functionalities:

 🌶️ Main Loop: The main method starts an infinite loop that displays the home screen of the sandwich shop.
 The user can choose to create a new order or exit the application.